dmbarbour/wikilon/docs/ApplicationModel.md

 We can combine a command shell context for our back-end state and a specialized editor/view widget for a front-end.
 This combination can directly model most conventional GUI applications while preserving Awelon's goals for a high degree of user control and extensibility.

-Widgets in GUI command shells will only update the pure value of our context.
-We can atomically apply multiple updates, model checkpoints and resets and undo, etc..
-However, effects are still asynchronous, requiring the background bots to observe the changed context.
-Buttons should only edit the context, never have a hidden effect.
-However, we could simulate 'synchronous' effect buttons by disabling the button in our editor depending on the context state (such as awaiting a response).
+Widgets in GUI command shells should only update two things: the pure value of our context, and potential auxiliary state representing the user-model (clipboard, navigation status, presence tracking for coordination with other users, etc.).
+Importantly, there should be no communication effects aside from these updates.
+Background bots may observe the command context or user-model, and react appropriately.
+If we desire, we can simulate "synchronous" GUIs by disabling parts of a GUI while awaiting response from a bot.

-*Aside:* We can use a generic context model with a problem-specific view widget.
-This would allow a standard back-end process, and only specialize the front-ends.
-It would also simplify debugging, since one debugger widget could work for most applications.
+This design has many nice properties: lightweight support for atomic updates, checkpoints, undo, and support for multiple local reactive views (edits to one view of the context are observed in all others).
+With a relatively generic context model, we can develop some standard views for debugging, and standard language for macro manipulations.

+This does require a sub-language for quickly constructing widget models for our projectional editors.
+Perhaps something based on lenses?

 ## Forum Applications